arassec/igor/module-web/src/main/resources/doc/web-hook-trigger.md

 Parameter | Description
 ---|:---|
-Simulation input | A list of "key=value" pairs that is used during simulated job runs as trigger input data.
+Simulation data | A list of "key=value" pairs that is used during simulated job runs as trigger input data.
 Each line must contain one "key=value" pair.

 ## Examples